cdisc-org/COSMoS/bc_starter_package/README.md

 The SDTM Dataset Specializations can be considered pre-configured building blocks, from which end-users can select and configure to build Value Level Metadata, which is an important part of the metadata for their Define-XML.

-This [paper](https://www.lexjansen.com/pharmasug/2023/SS/PharmaSUG-2023-SS-140.pdf) will show how SDTM Dataset Specializations can be used by the Open Source release of SAS Clinical Standards Toolkit (openCST) for the creation of Value Level Metadata in Define-XML v2.1 (slides and code at [GitHub](https://github.com/lexjansen/sas-papers/tree/master/pharmasug-2023)).
+This [paper](https://www.lexjansen.com/pharmasug/2023/SS/PharmaSUG-2023-SS-140.pdf) will show how SDTM Dataset Specializations can be used by the Open Source release of SAS Clinical Standards Toolkit (openCST) for the creation of Value Level Metadata in Define-XML v2.1 (slides and code at [GitHub](https://github.com/lexjansen/sas-papers/tree/master/pharmasug-2023) (PharmaSUG 2023) and [GitHub](https://github.com/lexjansen/CDISC_Interchange_US_2023) (CDISC US Interchange 2023).

 ## Use Case: Users who want to provide feedback on BCs and Dataset Specializations<a id='usecase3'></a>